JessicaBarclay/CV/jessica-barclay-cv.md

 ## Jessica Barclay

-A Software Developer in the making, with experience in a highly technical role.
-A former Commercial Photographer, with an impressive calibre of technical ability, and problem solving skills combined with a natural creative flair.
+Full stack developer specializing in Ruby and Javascript.
+A former Commercial Photographer, boasting an impressive calibre of technical abilities, strong logical and problem solving skills combined with a creative flair.

-Jessica has made the decision to use her logical and practical skill set in pursuit of a career in the world of programming.
-After working with web development teams on a day to day basis in the workplace, she has gained a strong interest in the area.
-Now on a committed journey in an intensive learning program with Makers Academy which is solely based on teaching best practice for the software development workplace.
+Jessica is using her technical and practical skill set, combined with a strong interest in the area to pursue a career in the world of programming.
+Her interest also stemmed from voluntary work at MakerClub, a programming and robotics club for children.

-Seeking employment as a front end junior developer, based on experience from working in a creative agency, across either London and the south, or in the Sheffield area.
+Completing an intensive learning program with Makers Academy which teaches best practices for the software development workplace.
+Seeking employment as a full stack developer, across London and the south.

 ## Skills

 #### Team player

-Having worked closely with designers and marketing at Noble Studios, we created technically sound work ready for advertising and the web.
+I created technically sound work for advertising and the web, having worked closely with designers and marketing teams at Noble Studios.
-I am comfortable communicating with and approaching colleagues to seek advice or offer help, and have extensive experience in communicating with clients to achieve what they are looking for.
+I am comfortable communicating with and approaching colleagues to seek advice or offer help, and have extensive experience in communicating with clients to achieve what they are looking for as I was expected to do on a daily basis.

+#### Technical ability

+I have been involved in independent and group oriented programming projects, using Ruby, Javascript, HTML5 and CSS3.
+Whilst implementing a challenging function in a Ruby project, course mates spoke of how my work was clean, and adaptable.
+I have professional photographic retouching skills using Adobe Photoshop.
+This is from extensive experience supplying images ready for e-commerce websites in my previous role, following client image specifications.

-#### Takes responsibility
+#### Independent

 I can take responsibility for my own work, working well independently where necessary.
-Just months into my role as Junior Photographer for Noble Studios, I successfully worked independently for London’s most famous toy store over the Christmas period.
+Just months into my role as Junior Photographer for Noble Studios, I successfully worked independently with London’s most famous toy store, over the Christmas period.
 This happened for two years consecutively, having built up a good relationship with the client and exceeding their expectations.

-#### Adobe Creative Suite CC

-I am fully competent at a professional level in photographic retouching using Adobe Photoshop.
-This is from extensive experience supplying images ready for e-commerce websites, following client image specifications.
-This involved creating and following InDesign documents, whilst communicating with design and web teams.

 #### Fast learner

 In my previous role as Photographer, I was expected to work at an efficient pace to meet tight deadlines, thus meaning that I had to be focused and learn practical skills in a time conscious manner.
-I have put this ability into learning programming with Makers Academy, and have completely dedicated myself to taking on the challenge of a bootcamp style of learning, where I am fully emerged in programming every day.
+I have put this ability into learning with Makers Academy, and have completely dedicated myself to taking on the challenge of a bootcamp style of learning, where I am fully emerged in programming every day.

 #### Committed